-Explore Socrates’ unique environment with a series of experimental workshops that combine art making with natural materials, gardening, experiments in sustainability, and celebrate the senses.
+Explore Socrates’ unique environment with a series of experimental workshops that combine art making with natural materials, gardening, experiments in sustainability, that celebrate the senses.

-Workshops will weave together planting, drawing, sound recording, plant and tree identification, learning about medicinal properties of inidiginous plants, pickling, bookmaking, and experiments in bioplastics.
+Workshops weave together planting, drawing, sound recording, plant and tree identification, learning about medicinal properties of indigenous plants, pickling, bookmaking, and experiments in bioplastics.
 These workshops will also explore mindfulness techniques, seeking to grow our shared awareness of the natural cycles of the park, and our senses.

 The series will result in a book: Field Guide, A Community-made Book of Knowledge, that will be both a collaborative artwork and a guide to the ecology of the park.

 These workshops are free, hands on, open to all ages, families and individuals, and any skill level.

 RSVP required.
 Workshops are about 2 hours long.

 Workshops will be offered to visiting summer camps in July and August.
 If your camp is interested, please email Douglas Paulson.

 All Ages Welcome • Pre-Registration Required • Free!